 Many people also have ‘side-gigs’ making and selling a product or managing a web site or blog which brings in advertising revenue while working in a more traditional company structure.
 Other business opportunities may involve becoming an associate earning through commission sales or growing a clientele with the support of an established business such as an investment company.
 There are a wide variety of non-traditional and entrepreneurial ways to earn money and gain valuable experience which can be good career-building steps for more traditional forms of employment or present a rewarding career path in their own right.

 Self-employment can work well for people with disabilities due to the flexibility and control being one’s own boss can present.
-That being said, growing a small business can require energy, and the ability to try, fail, learn and try again.
+That being said, growing a small business can require energy, motivation and the ability to try, fail, learn and try again.
 Is self-employment for you?
 This handbook on self-employment for people with disabilities discusses the pros and cons and provides bios of successful business owners with disabilities.
-There are many government-sponsored programs to support students and grads to investigate and start their own businesses.
+There are many government-sponsored programs to support students and grads with and without disabilities, to investigate and start their own businesses.
 Here are a few to explore.

 Rise Asset Development

 Rise Asset Development is an organization that provides business training and support to young entrepreneurs with mental health and addiction challenges.

 Ontario Disability Support Program Employment Supports

 A Provincially funded one-on-one employment supports service for persons with disabilities providing help to get ready for work and find a job or start up a business.
 Choose a service provider in your local area and get supports to get working or start a business.
 ODSP Employment Supports to start up your own business

 Learn from small business professionals to start or grow your small business.
 Free business information and resources and business plan reviews, business seminars and workshops, and online business training courses.
 IDEA Mississauga is a great place to start.